 Keep in Mind:

-- Frequency of Inspection.
 If you consider your tree a special tree – trees that you want to retain for specific purposes such as heritage, habitat or aesthetical satisfaction, but which may present significant risk, these are likely to require regular detailed inspection to properly manage them without serious loss of the benefits they provide.

-- Valuation of tree safety.
 Motivate yourself in maintaining tree safety by opening your eyes widely to the importance/benefits this practice can bring.
 Foresee events like severe weather conditions.
 Protect your home and property during this season by taking precautionary inspection.

-- Contact a local arborist near you.
 Northern Lakes Tree Service can carry out tree inspections on individual trees to assess associated risk, internal and external defects, and overall structural state of the tree.
 Rest-assured that our arborist will offer an undeniable and professional service that will cover complete preventative measures in accordance to the identified risk.

 Schedule an expert consultation for your trees today.

 Owner: Damon M. Bretthauer